Understanding Stored Procedures and SQL Injection

 Implementation Checklist

-- All database access uses parameterized queries or properly implemented stored procedures
+- All database access uses parameterized queries or secure stored procedures

 - Input validation implemented at both client and server layers